Stochastic shear thickening fluids: Strong convergence of the Galerkin approximation and the energy equality: Introduction

-In the case of stochastic Navier-Stokes equation, i.e., the SPDE (\ref{NS1_0})--(\ref{NS2_0}) with $p=2$, the 2D (two dimensional) case is much better understood than the higher dimensional case.
-In particular, the weak solution is unique, which turns out to be a strong solution \cite{DD02,Kuk06}.
-It is also known that the unique solution satisfies the energy {\it equality}, rather than merely an inequality as in the other dimensions \cite{Fl08,Kuk06}.
-We note that these nice properties of the solution are obtained via the fact that, for the 2D stochastic Navier-Stokes equation, the Galerkin approximation (cf. section \ref{sec:Gal} below) converges strongly enough.
+In the case of stochastic Navier--Stokes equation, that is, the SPDE~(\ref{NS10}) and~(\ref{NS20}) with $p=2$, the 2D (two-dimensional) case is much better understood than the higher-dimensional case.
+In particular, the weak solution is unique, which turns out to be a strong solution~\cite{Kuk06}.
+It is also known that the unique solution satisfies the energy \textit{equality}, rather than merely an inequality as in the other dimensions \cite{Fl08,Kuk06}.
+We note that these nice properties of the solution are obtained via the fact that, for the 2D stochastic Navier--Stokes equation, the Galerkin approximation (cf. Section~\ref{secGal} below) converges strongly enough.\vadjust{\goodbreak}

 Two progresses are made in this paper.